Finance Your Rural Home with USDA Zero-Down

 How Much Are USDA Loan Fees?

-USDA loan
+USDA loan includes an

-includes an Upfront Guarantee Fee for the
+Upfront Guarantee Fee for the development-guaranteed housing

-development-guaranteed housing loan program. (typically 1%
+loan program. (typically 1% of the loan amount,

-Annual Fee (approximately 0.35% of the remaining principal, included
+which can be financed) and an Annual Fee (approximately 0.35% of the

-in monthly payments).
+remaining principal, included in monthly payments).

-Other costs for a USDA loan
+costs for a USDA loan include standard closing

-include standard closing costs, appraisal fees, and
+costs, appraisal fees, and prepaid taxes and insurance.

-prepaid taxes and insurance.
-These fees are generally lower than
+These fees are generally lower than FHA mortgage insurance

-FHA mortgage insurance costs.
+costs.
 Use a

 USDA loan mortgage calculator to estimate your payments.